ELSA Workshop “TrustworthyAI4Health: Toward Trustworthy AI Modeling for Computational Healthcare”

 Veronika Cheplygina is a professor at the IT University of Copenhagen.
 Her research focuses on trustworthy, data‑centric machine learning, addressing dataset quality, fairness, evaluation, and challenges in medical imaging AI.

-We invite submissions addressing any of the topics listed below, as well as related areas, that advance reliable, clinically aligned AI systems across diverse data modalities and healthcare environments.
+We invited submissions addressing any of the topics listed below, as well as related areas, that advance reliable, clinically aligned AI systems across diverse data modalities and healthcare environments.

 Key Areas of Interest